Good Batting Averages for 13u Baseball | Plate Crate | Plate Crate Skip to next element

 3. Develop a Routine

-Establishing a pre-at-bat routine can help players maintain focus and composure.
-Routines might include visualizing pitches, adjusting their batting gloves, or taking a deep breath to center themselves.
+Establishing a pre-at-bat routine can help players maintain focus and self-control.
+Routines might include visualizing pitches, adjusting their batting gloves, or even just taking a deep breath.

 4. Emphasize Situational Hitting

-Teaching players to recognize game situations can lead to better decision-making at the plate.
-For instance, understanding when to focus on making contact versus swinging for power can significantly impact their batting average.
+Teaching players to recognize certain situations can lead to better decision-making during game time.
+For example, understanding when to focus on making contact versus swinging for power can impact their batting average.

 5. Encourage a Positive Mindset